[Nikon D2X, 24mm ƒ/2.8, 1/4, ISO 800] Ismael Tarnagda and Jay Shafto wind up a long day in Sabtenga, Burkina Faso.

 Don’s ability to capture people on film in such a natural way provides a positive contrast with photographers who wet up posed situations.
 Don’s photography “has helped in the total scope of communications” for the Foreign Mission Board.[44]

-Figure 38 HOPE——In the face of starvation food is provided to many of these people at the shelter, while others take the food and return home.
+Figure 38 HOPE——In the face of starvation, food is provided to many people at the shelter while others take the food and return home.

-Don is a very sensitive person.
+Don is a compassionate person.
 He is sensitive to other people.
-He has a way of gaining their confidence and very subtly working himself into a situation.
+He can gain their confidence and subtly work himself into a situation.
 He has tremendous spiritual depth.
-Therefore his pictures reflect his sensitivity to people as well as his spiritual commitment.
-I have never seen him take a picture or seen a picture he has made that in any way it would embarrass people who saw it.
+Therefore, his pictures reflect his sensitivity to people and his spiritual commitment.
+I have never seen him take a picture or seen a picture he has made that in any way would embarrass people who saw it.
 He always did it in such a way that the people who saw it would be as proud of it as he was.
-He has such a sensitive touch, and such a high standard and the feeling of wanting the people who were the objects of the picture to be as proud of the picture as he was as the taker of the picture.
-Of course, he has such tremendous background in all of his travel and his awareness of Southern Baptist life and other Christian groups, he just brings a quality and a character to the work that many people don’t.
-It’s not just a technical profession to him, it’s a spiritual calling.
-You really sense that in what he does and how he does it.”[45]
+He has such a sensitive touch, such a high standard, and the feeling of wanting the people who were the objects of the picture to be as proud of the picture as he was as the picture’s taker.
+Of course, he has such a tremendous background in all his travels and his awareness of Southern Baptist life and other Christian groups; he brings a quality and a character to the work that many people don’t.
+It’s not just a technical profession to him; it’s a spiritual calling.
+You sense that in what he does and how he does it.”[45]

 Figure 39 With food in hand, the people leave the shelter and grounds to return to their families.

-Dr. Keith Parks resigned late in 1992 due to the controversy in the Southern Baptist convention which was making it difficult for him to do the job as he saw it.
+Dr. Keith Parks resigned late in 1992 due to the controversy at the Southern Baptist convention, making it difficult for him to do the job as he saw it.
 Don Rutledge and writer Robert O’Brien went with Dr. Parks on his last trip to Rio.

-Figure 40 Surgeon Tim Pennell was able to get five of his colleagues from Bowman Gray School of Medicine to commit weeks of vacation time and thousands of dollars to meet their Chinese counterparts.
+Figure 40 Surgeon Tim Pennell got five colleagues from Bowman Gray School of Medicine to commit weeks of vacation and thousands of dollars to meet their Chinese counterparts.

-Not everyone at the board was so excited when Don came on board.
-When he went to the Home Mission Board he was replacing the only photographer.
+Not everyone on the board was so excited when Don came on board.
+He replaced the only photographer when he went to the Home Mission Board.
 There was not a photography department.
-However, when Don went to the Foreign Mission Board, there was a lab, the photo library, and photographers already working there.
-The Foreign Mission Board was in many ways not any further along photographically than the Home Mission board was when he went there in 1966.
-Here in 1980 they were shooting their coverages on medium format cameras.
-Hasselblads to be specific.
+However, when Don went to the Foreign Mission Board, there was a lab, a photo library, and photographers already working there.
+The Foreign Mission Board was in many ways not any further along photographically than the Home Mission Board was when he went there in 1966.
+Here in 1980, they were shooting their coverages on medium format cameras.
+Hasselblads, to be specific.
 These cumbersome bodies did not let one shoot available light photography.
 The photography being done was only glorified snapshots.

 Figure 42 Dr. Jerry Bedsole, a career veterinarian missionary, doctors the animals of the people in his open-air clinic.

-Survey trips were the way that photography was done.
+Survey trips were the way that Photography was done.
 The photographers would plan a trip and shoot stock photography.
 These pictures were for the files and not for any specific story usually.
-The pictures did not tell a story at all.
-They were scenics of buildings and when people were included they all stood facing the camera.
-If there were more than two people, generally they just lined them up for the group shot.
+The images did not tell a story at all.
+They were scenics of buildings, and when people were included, they all stood facing the camera.
+If there were more than two people, they generally lined them up for the group shot.

 Figure 43

-and design.
-The Foreign Mission Board had a larger lab, more photographers and even a larger photo library, but still their work was much poorer than what the Home Mission Board was producing.
+The magazine was dull.
+The technological advances in layout and design had passed the board years ago.
+The Foreign Mission Board had a more extensive lab, more photographers, and even a more extensive photo library, but still, their work was much poorer than what the Home Mission Board was producing.
 Some might say that Don had lost his marbles.
-Why leave the Home Mission Board and go to a place like the Foreign Mission Board.
-Sounds so familiar to the same reasons that he went from Black Star to the Home Mission Board.
+Why leave the Home Mission Board and go to a place like the Foreign Mission Board?
+It sounds so familiar for the same reasons that he went from Black Star to the Home Mission Board.

 Figure 44 The child is suffering from malnutrition.

-After going to the Foreign Mission Board, Don ran into problem after problem once again.
-The board had just adopted a policy to help those moving to Richmond to be able to get loans through the F.M.B.
-But Carl Johnson told Don that although the governing board had approved it he could not let Don use this program.
-Interest rates were sky high.
+After going to the Foreign Mission Board, Don ran into problem after problem again.
+The board had adopted a policy to help those moving to Richmond get loans through the F.M.B.
+But Carl Johnson told Don that although the governing council had approved it, he could not let Don use this program.
+Interest rates were sky-high.
 Don took a cut in salary and went from paying a house payment of a couple of hundred dollars to four times as much.
-The house wasn’t much bigger.
+The house wasn’t much more significant.
 It was just the nature of the housing market.
-Don said he took a major cut in pay when figuring in all the costs of the move.
+Don said he took a substantial cut in pay when figuring out all the move costs.

 Figure 45